markusmoenig/RPU/Readme.md

-RPU is a GLSL / C like programming language which compiles to WebAssembly (WAT) and is currently under development.
+RPU is a GLSL / C like language for rendering procedural content without limitations.
+It is currently under development.

-You can use it as a general purpose programming language, as a shader language for 2D and 3D renderering and as a (very) fast embedded scripting language for Rust based applications.

-RPU compiles to WAT code and uses [wasmer](https://crates.io/crates/wasmer) as a runtime.
-The GLSL features like vecs, swizzles and math functions get compiled on-demand.
-They do not introduce any overhead or speed / size penalties if not used.
+RPU compiles to WebAssembly (WAT) code and uses [wasmer](https://crates.io/crates/wasmer) as a runtime.

-You can choose between 32 and 64 bit precision during compile time.

 All vector based operations (length, dot, cross etc) are implemented in pure WebAssembly.
 Trigonometric functions are implemented in Rust and are called via the wasmer runtime.

+You can choose between 32 and 64 bit precision during compile time.

 When working on shaders, RPU uses multiple threads to render the image.
 This is done by splitting the image into tiles and rendering each tile in parallel.

+# CPU vs GPU for procedural content

+- CPU+: Unlimited procedural content in 64-bit (or 32-bit) precision.
+No need to worry that the shader will not compile.

+- CPU+: Shader compile times are in milliseconds.

+- CPU+: Access to host functionality like high-quality random numbers.

+- CPU+: Recursive functions are supported.

+- GPU+: Real-time rendering.

+- CPU-: Slower rendering.
+However single-pass shaders of complex scenes render in a second or so (preview).
+Pathtracers can take minutes to render.
+The more complex the scene, the more the CPU catches up to the GPU.

+# RPU differences to GLSL

+- Only signed integers are supported at the moment, i.e. no unsigned integer types and their associated bit operations.
+As RPU has a `rand()` function which generates high quality random numbers on the Rust side, I do not see unsigned integers as a priority right now.

+- Function parameters do not support `in`, `out` or `inout` right now.
+Vectors and matrices are passed by value, structs are passed by reference. **I will add support for inout parameters in the near future.**

+- No preprocessor yet, coming soon.

 # Currently implemented

-- [x] Basic types: int, ivec2, ivec3, ivec4, float, vec2, vec3, vec4, mat2, mat3, mat4
+- [x] Basic types: int, ivec2, ivec3, ivec4, float, vec2, vec3, vec4, mat2, mat3, mat4 and custom structs
 - [x] Math operators: +, -, \*, /
 - [x] Math functions: dot, cross, mix, smoothstep, length, normalize, sin, cos, sqrt, ceil, floor, fract, abs, tan, degrees, radians, min, max, pow, rand, clamp
 - [x] Control structures: if, else, ternary (?:), while, break, return, const, export